 Paying up at the pump fuels a lot of our travel, from vacation road-trips and business travel to the everyday commute.
-So we decided to see what the people have to say about how gas prices affect where they go and how they get there.
+But filling up our vehicles has gotten a lot more expensive this year, with the average gas price increasing by nearly 70 cents per gallon since January.
+In light of this, we decided to see what Americans have to say about how gas prices affect where they go and how they get there.

 WalletHub performed a nationally representative online survey, asking about everything from whether people consider the price of gas when making travel plans to how they decide where to fill up.
 You can find the complete results in the infographic below.

-- What does it tell you that 62% of people say they would get a gas rewards credit card if it would save them at least $30 per month at the pump?
+- Almost 1 in 4 people would get a gas credit card if they could save at least $15 at the pump monthly.

 |If you got to earn rewards on only one of the following types of purchases, what would it be?|

 |Should people have to take a test to get a credit card (like a driver’s license)?|

 |How do you choose where you’ll get gas?|

 |Is it worth getting a gas station credit card?|

 |How much would you need to save at the pump to get a gas credit card?|